Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 “She’s alive,” Sizhui said, disbelieving.

 And yet, Mo Xuanyu did not correct him when he pulled away from the wall.
-He nodded once in assent, his arms crossed over his chest and his mouth absent a smile.
+He nodded once in assent, his arms crossed over his chest and his mouth shaped in the usual flat line.

 “Alive?”
 Ouyang Zizhen exclaimed.

-Immediately he was on his feet, though he stumbled weakly, and made his way to the hole in the wall.
+He was on his feet almost immediately, though he stumbled weakly, and made his way to the hole in the wall.
 He stuck his entire face against it when he looked, so that his nose was crushed against wood and making his own gasps audible.

 “She’s breathing!” he said.
 “Lan Jingyi, come look.”